piusnmuhumuza/software-engineering/softwareEngineering.md

 The term [‘Software Engineering’](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76) first was used in the late 1950s and early 1960s, where the concept of software engineering was first suggested at the 1968 NATO Science Committee in (Garmisch) Germany, while discussing the '[Software Crisis](https://en.wikipedia.org/wiki/Software_crisis)'.
 It is generally believed these conferences marked the official start of the profession as the term ['Software Engineering'](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76).
 The NATO Science Committee sponsored two conferences ( [The NATO Software Engineering Conferences]( http://homepages.cs.ncl.ac.uk/brian.randell/NATO/)  ) on [Software Engineering](https://piusnmuhumuza.medium.com/software-engineering-a-business-tech-enthusiast-beginners-guide-1961aa73d76) in 1968 and 1969, which gave the field its initial boost.

-## Breaking Down Software Engineering

-It emphasizes a systematic, disciplined approach to the development of software that typically applies to the construction of large software systems (or products) involving numerous Software Development and engineering teams.
+Software Engineering emphasizes a systematic, disciplined approach to the development of software that typically applies to the construction of large software systems (or products) involving numerous Software Development and engineering teams.

 Today, Software Development and engineering teams will typically fall under Front-end, Back-end or full-stack development, as is with Developers, Engineers and sometimes Programmers.

-### Front-end Vs Back-end Vs Full-stack Development
+## Front-end Vs Back-end Vs Full-stack Development

 Front-ends work on what the user can see while Back-ends build the infrastructure that supports it and Full-stacks are both in one.
 Both Front-ends & Back-ends are necessary components for high-functioning software or applications.

-* **Front-end —** ensures a satisfactory user experience with no issues, errors, or downtime by planning, designing, building, and implementing quality user interface systems for the software or application in question.
+- **Front-end —** ensures a satisfactory user experience with no issues, errors, or downtime by planning, designing, building, and implementing quality user interface systems for the software or application in question.
 Front-ends create and optimize systems, resolve UI/UX issues and even play an active role in testing and troubleshooting activities.

-* **Back-end —** typically deals with the logical back-end and core computational logic.
+- **Back-end —** typically deals with the logical back-end and core computational logic.
 Back-ends are responsible for the server-side/back-end part of a software or application and usually write the business logic of software, web services, and APIs used by front-end.

-* **Full-stack —** usually comes with experience of working both as a Front-end and Back-end.
+- **Full-stack —** usually comes with experience of working both as a Front-end and Back-end.
 Often referred to as “jack-of-all-trades”, Full-stacks have skills in a wide variety of coding niches, databases, graphic design, and UI/UX that enables them do their job well working both the client and server ends.

 ### The case of a Software Engineer Vs a Software Developer